All About Us (t.A.T.u. song)

 "All About Us" is a song by Russian musical duo t.A.T.u., taken as a single from the group's second English language studio album, Dangerous and Moving (2005).
 The song was also featured on the group's second Russian studio album Lyudi Invalidy.
-The song was written by Josh Alexander, Billy Steinberg, and twin sisters Jessica Origliasso and Lisa Origliasso of The Veronicas.
+The song was written by Josh Alexander, Billy Steinberg, and twin sisters Jessica and Lisa Origliasso of the Veronicas.
 The song was produced by Martin Kierszenbaum and Robert Orton.
 The song was released as the album's lead single in September 2005 by Universal Music Russia and Interscope.

 The song was greeted with positive reviews from music critics, who many praised the ambition and was specified as a highlight on the album.
 Commercially, the song performed very well on the charts, charting in many European charts and managed to have success in North America and Oceania.
 An accompanying music video was issued for the single, which featured the group running away from each other.
 The video was considered controversial by critics and fans, featuring disturbing content.